 More about us

 STN was first produced in 1979 by a small team of volunteers who worked with Wednesbury College.
 At that time it was distributed to over 150 visually impaired people in Sandwell.
-Over the years it has been recorded in various locations, including people’s own homes.
+Over the years it has been recorded in a variety of places.
+We do not have a recording studio, so production and distribution tasks, along with recording, are all done in volunteers’ own homes.
+We had to make this change quickly during the pandemic and have continued to operate mainly remotely ever since.

-Sandwell TN is now managed via a volunteer committee in association with Sandwell Visually Impaired.
+Sandwell TN is managed via a volunteer committee in association with Sandwell Visually Impaired.
+We would like to thank Sandwell Visually Impaired for hosting our information on their website and for all the other support that they give us.

 Your data and privacy

-Important information regarding the recent change to the Data Protection Act and in particular to the General Data Protection Regulation as to how we use your contact details.
+Important information regarding the Data Protection Act and in particular to the General Data Protection Regulations as to how we use your contact details.

 How your information is used and the steps we take to ensure it is secure.